 To make matters worse, it is unknown how long such water retention can last.
 Sometimes it can be just one week.
 Sometimes it can be one month.
 I have not read of cases where it goes for more than one month, though I wouldn’t be surprised if it does last that long.

-Using body scales that measure fat do not help because most of them use hydration to measure body fat levels.
+Using body scales that measure fat does not help because most of them use hydration to measure body fat levels.
 This means they wind up registering a high figure for your body fat percentage due to the water in your fat cells.

 Then, after some magical period of time, the water is released and your fat cells shrink, thereby causing the “whoosh” effect.
 The person looks like he/she lost weight overnight, without doing anything different.